By Edu Valor / Author - Spanish Chef

 Having seafood paella is almost like throwing a party.
 Open a bottle of dry white wine or cava, and you’ve got a great way to lift your spirits, even on a bad day!

-If you want the most out of Spanish seafood recipes, by all means, try an ultimate comfort food like the paella de mariscos (shellfish paella) below.
+If you want the most out of Spanish seafood recipes, by all means, try an ultimate comfort food like the paella de mariscos (shellfish paella) above.